ME495-Navigation/nuturtlebot/README.md

 # Building the Firmware
 These are instructions for how to build the firmware.
-*If your turtlebot3 is already setup, you need not do run these commands*
+**If your turtlebot3 is already setup, you need not run these commands**

 1. Clone the repository into a workspace
 2. Install the dependencies: `rosdep --install --from-paths src --ignore-src -r -y`